unosquare/swan/README.md

 [![NuGet version](https://badge.fury.io/nu/Unosquare.Swan.svg)](https://badge.fury.io/nu/Unosquare.Swan)
 # SWAN

+*:star: Please star this project if you find it useful!*

 SWAN stands for Stuff We All Need

 Repeating code and reinventing the wheel is generally considered bad practice.
 At Unosquare we are committed to beautiful code and great software.